mikeyhogarth/duckpond/README.md

 ## Usage

+There is now a [screencast](https://www.youtube.com/watch?v=NlxGbeubC78) demonstrating the duckpond gem!

 Usage is demonstrated in '[the_solution](docs/the_solution.txt)', but in a nutshell you create "contract" classes by inheriting from DuckPond::Contract.
 These classes should